zdavatz/oddb.org/devenv.README.md

 Now you should be able to point your browser to http://127.0.0.1:8012.

+Caveat: If your bundle update exits silently after emitting something like `/opt/path_to_oddb/oddb.org/ext/refdata/src/refdata.rb:45:in '<module:Archiver>': Refdata: Starting debugging using REFDATA_BASE_URI http://refdatabase.refdata.ch`, then I recommend to clean the bundler cache by calling `rm -rf .devenv/state/.bundle`, verifying that you are in the devenv shell (where pg ist 10) and calling `bundle install` again.

+### Running the spec tests with watir

+We added chromium and firefox to the imported packages.
+The tests are run calling in a devenv shell `bundle exec rspec spec`.

+Be aware that you must define the environment variables `SANDOZ_ADMIN_PASSWD` and `admin_password` to run these tests

 # TODO:

 The following steps could be intergrated into the devenv.nix
+* Why does adding the gem 'debug' lead to the following error?

+      Internal Server Error
+      wrong number of arguments (given 2, expected 1) WEBrick/1.8.1 (Ruby/3.3.0/2023-12-25) at 192.168.0.75:8012

 * `bundle install`
 * Use the downloaded bz2 backup file directly
 * Always use `bundle exec rake test` to execute the tests.
 Instead of checking always `.github/workflows/ruby.yml`